 Notes - recording and viewing: Application Notes (Info)

 For accountability, a note must be recorded.
-If notes aren’t correctly completed, cases will fail quality checks and this may have an adverse effect on accuracy figures.
+If notes are not correctly completed, cases will fail quality checks and this may have an adverse effect on accuracy figures.
 The accurate completion of notes will also help keep colleagues in other teams or offices informed and help them deal with any follow up enquiries or actions.

 The information you need to record will include

-an enquiry you’ve made.
+- an enquiry you have made.
 This must include

 - who you contacted for the information